nextcloud/documentation/developer_manual/tutorial.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

-This will teach you how to get develop your own owncloud app.

 Before you start, please check if there already is a `similar app <http://apps.owncloud.com>`_ you could contribute to.
 Also, feel free to communicate your idea and plans to the `mailing list <https://mail.kde.org/mailman/listinfo/owncloud>`_ so other contributors might join in.